tilek/about-me/business/physical_product_brands_i_like.md

 ---

-\* - I would want my employees to spend time to check out their products
+\* - I would want my employees to spend time to check out their products/
 \** - one of the few most inspiring businesses for me